St. James Church (Pittsburgh)

 St. James Church is a historic Roman Catholic church in the West End neighborhood of Pittsburgh, Pennsylvania.
-Erected as a parish of the Diocese of Pittsburgh in 1853, the current Brick Gothic church was built in 1884, and served as a church for 120 years until its closure in 2004.
-It subsequently housed an art gallery for ten years, before it was acquired and reopened by the Society of Saint Pius X in August 2014.
+Founded as a parish of the Diocese of Pittsburgh in 1853, the current Brick Gothic church was built in 1884, and served as a parish church for 120 years until its closure in 2004.
+Deconsecrated and sold, it subsequently housed an art gallery for ten years, before it was acquired by the Society of Saint Pius X in August 2014 and then restored to active use.

 History

 Founding (1854-1884)

 Prior to the founding of the parish, the Catholics residing in the Saw Mill Run valley (what became the West End Village, then known as Temperanceville) had to either cross the Ohio River to attend Mass at Saint Paul Cathedral or St. Phillip's Church in Crafton (then a part of Upper St. Clair Township).
 By spring 1853, the population had grown such that a parish had to be founded, with territory taken from the two neighboring parishes.
 Men of the congregation solicited donations to begin construction, and the first Mass in the unfinished church was celebrated on Christmas of 1853, and the first building was fully completed and placed under the patronage of St. James the Great.
 The congregation opened a school, staffed by Sisters of Charity in the basement of the church in 1870, and a rectory was added in 1871.